 Hours of Operation

 Wednesday: 8:00AM - 5:00PM

 Free Parking, Parking off Site, Parking on Site, Self-guided Tours

 Dublin Dr. Martin L. King, Jr. Parade

-Celebrate our history as Dublin commemorates Dr. Martin L. King, Jr. in the 21st Annual MLK Parade in Downtown Dublin.
+Celebrate our history as Dublin commemorates Dr. Martin L. King, Jr. at the 24th Annual MLK Parade in Downtown Dublin.
 With over 175 floats, Dublin's MLK Parade is the second largest in Georgia!

 The application fee for the MLK Parade is $35.
 To participate, call Laura Irvin at 478-272-3966, or James Holder at 478-697-1366.